Nadeshot: Call of Duty: Advanced Warfare 2014–15 season

 Twelve teams qualified, including Haag's team, for Pro League Season 1: Prophecy, FaZe, Justus, Aware, Automatic Reload, EnVyUs, Denial, eLevate, Rise Nation, Team KaLiBeR, OpTic Nation, and OpTic Gaming.
 Haag's team now consists of Ian "Crimsix" Porter, Seth "Scumpii" Abner, and Matthew "Formal" Piper.
 OpTic Gaming were to go 38–6 in the MLG Season 1 Call of Duty: Advanced Warfare and qualified with the number one seed for the playoffs which they completed at with a $75,000 prize pool.
 OpTic Gaming went into the event led by NaDeSHoT and hoped to become the first team to win a LAN tournament without dropping a map.
 They went on to beat Rise Nation 3–0, they then came up against a team with young players called Aware Gaming who they beat 3–1 however this meant they did not become the first team to win an event without dropping a map.
 They then faced Team Kaliber in the winners bracket final who they narrowly beat 3–2 before progressing to the grand finals where they beat Denial eSports 3–0 to win their second event in a row.
 This was Haag's second win of an MLG event after winning previously at X Games during the Call of Duty: Ghosts season.

 On April 4, 2015, NaDeSHoT announced that he was stepping down as captain and member of the OpTic Gaming pro-team.
 He said that he will become a full-time content creator as well as co-owner of the OpTic organization.
 He was replaced on the lineup by Damon "Karma" Barlow.

 100 Thieves

 In 2016, Haag founded a lifestyle brand and gaming organization based in Los Angeles, California called 100 Thieves.
-The organization has teams competing in several video games, including Apex Legends, Call of Duty, Call of Duty: Warzone, Fortnite Battle Royale, League of Legends and Valorant.
-100 Thieves has franchises in the League of Legends Championship Series (LCS) and the Call of Duty League, where it is branded as the Los Angeles Thieves.
+The organization has teams competing in Apex Legends, Call of Duty, Counter-Strike 2, Street Fighter, Teamfight Tactics, and Valorant.
+100 Thieves operates franchises in the Valorant Americas League, Apex Legends Global Series. and Call of Duty League, where it is branded as the Los Angeles Thieves.
 The company was co-founded alongside Cleveland Cavaliers owner Dan Gilbert.
+Drake bought ownership stake in 100 Thieves in 2018.

+In December 2024, Haag revealed that he would be taking a step back from 100 Thieves to pursue full-time content creation.

+In September 2025, Haag confirmed that he is no longer the CEO of 100 Thieves, but remains involved with the organization in other roles.

+Personal life

+On July 21, 2023, Haag married his long-time girlfriend Haley Hey.
+The Haags' first child, a daughter, was born in December 2023.